 Albert Lea, MN 56007

-Mary Weaver – Director of Prevention Initiatives – Northwestern MN
+Mary Weaver – Director of Prevention Initiatives – Northern MN

 Mary Weaver joined MCCC/PCAMN in May of 2007.
 As the Director of Prevention Initiatives for Northwest Minnesota, she supports communities and partners throughout the region in child abuse prevention initiatives.
 Mary collaborates with partners to establish Circle of Parents support groups, sharing information on Adverse Childhood Experiences, and educating professionals and caregivers to prevent trauma and build resilience.
 Mary is also on the Board of Social Work for the State of Minnesota, through an appointment by the Governor.